 Many compliance teams stuck in traditional technology came under financial pressure.
 Besides, they had difficulty keeping up with the new developments that emerged.
 Finally, such compliance teams fell behind in implementing effective Customer Due Diligence requirements.

 It became clear that the strategies determined for 2021 should be based on more up-to-date information.
-All financial institutions must take a risk-based approach, drawing lessons from the past period.
+All financial institutions must take a risk-based approach, drawing lessons from the past.

 NDAA Brings New AML Regulations With It

 The AML status has changed drastically as a series of new regulatory actions as the National Defense Authorization Act (NDAA) for 2021 comes into effect on January 1, 2021.
 The NDAA is the most comprehensive change since the adoption of the US Patriot Act.

-The NDAA plays an essential role in helping financial institutions focus on government-based AML resources and comply with advanced technology adaptations for BSA compliance.
+The NDAA is essential in helping financial institutions focus on government-based AML resources and comply with advanced technology adaptations for BSA compliance.

 Therefore, businesses should understand the importance of rulemaking and a strategy to engage with the government to meet these enforcement requirements that must comply.

 UBO Laws Had More Transparency in 2021

 Efforts to develop a more incredible culture of transparency also give Ultimate Beneficial Owner (UBO) laws more clarity.
 Thus, all victims of the money laundering process will be aware of the illegal flow.

 Also, Ultimate Benefical Owners' more transparent momentum will provide clearer visibility into a financial transaction for banks, regulators, and governments.
 As this visibility increases, they will implement better Customer Due Diligence checks to reduce money laundering.

 However, it is determined that not all countries and parties are willing to comply with this concept.
-Since some countries, such as Switzerland, do not plan to accept UBO registrations, it is anticipated that next year financial criminals in these countries will have easy access to shell companies.
+Since some countries, such as Switzerland, do not plan to accept UBO registrations, it is anticipated that financial criminals in these countries will have easy access to shell companies next year.